nickgannon10/Mem-Med/README.md

 TO DO:
 - So I think you want a json version as well as a chat version, I think you want to make the same and have them update together.
 But the json version, will have more information and can be used to put in a normal database as well.
+- You do want to count tokens for all this schnitzel
 - Need to embed memory in vector DB
 - Document loader setup to replace the load conversation function
+- ETL (extract transform load)
+    - Launch a container for each customer, not filter on customer
+- Will likely need some form of chaching
+- Would love to make it such that the system goals is always the beginning of every context window, and only once.
+But that is sort of pie in the sky shit rn.

 # Mem-Med